Transitional cell cancer (TCC) is a rare type of kidney cancer. It starts in cells called transitional cells.

 Your doctor will tell you exactly how they will keep a check on you.
 In the first year you usually have appointments every 3 months.
 In the second and third year you have appointments every 6 months.
 After that you have them yearly.

 As part of your follow up you have regular tests to look inside your bladder (cystoscopies).
-This is because transitional cell cancers come back in the bladder in about 20 out of 100 people (20%).
+This is because transitional cell cancers can sometimes come back in the bladder.

 Researchers are looking into new treatments for transitional cell cancers.
-There are clinical trials using new types of chemotherapy and new biological therapies.
+There are clinical trials using new types of chemotherapy and new targeted cancer drugs.

 Talking to other people who have the same thing can also help.